carpoolagency/carpoolagency.github.io/_posts/2015-11-05-How-to-Leverage-the-Butterfuly-Effect.md

 defaultImage: /carpool/img/posts_images/butterfly.png
 stage: true
 ---
-To understand how information flows through a complex business environment, look no further than the mighty butterfly.
+To understand the [information flow](http://carpoolagency.com/articles/Effective-Communication-and-the-Information-Flow.html) of a complex business environment, look no further than the mighty butterfly.
 And to do that, we should consult Dr. Ian Malcolm.

 <!--more-->